MayroseLab/coursera-deep-learning-specialization/README.md

 # Deep Learning Specialization on Coursera (offered by deeplearning.ai)
+This is a fork of [this repo](https://github.com/amanchadha/coursera-deep-learning-specialization), created to allow execution of notebooks using a conda environment.

 Programming assignments and quizzes from all courses in the Coursera [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) offered by `deeplearning.ai`.